coldshrine/study-notes/books/effective-java.md

 Local variable names have similar conventions to member names, except that abbreviations are permitted.

 Type parameters consist of a single letter. `T` for arbitrary type `E` for element type, `K` and `V` for key and value types of a map, and `X` for exception.
 Return type is usually `R`.
 A sequence of arbitrary types can be `T`, `U`, `V` or `T1`, `T2`, `T3`.

+Instantiable classes, including enum types are generally named with a singular noun or noun phrase.

+Non instantiable utility classes are often named with a plural noun or with an adjective ending in `able` or `ible`.
+In case of annotations, nouns, verbs, prepositions and adjectives are all common.

+Methods that perform some action are generally named with a verb or verb phrase.
+Methods that return a `boolean` value usually have names that begin with the word `is` or `has` followed by a noun, noun phrase that functions as an adjective.

+Method that return non-`boolean` attribute of the object are usually named with a noun, a noun phrase or a verb phrase beginning with the verb `get`, although nowadays might not be necessary.

+Instance methods that convert the type of a n object, are often called `to`_`Type`_.
+Methods that return a view whose type differs from that of receiving object are often called as `as`_Type_.
+Methods that return a primitive with the same value as the object on which they're invoked are often called _type_`Value`.

+Fields of type `boolean` are often named like `boolean` accessor methods with the initial `is` omitted.
+Fields of other types are usually named with nouns or noun phrases.